 We are thrilled Muna Mohamed will be on our Changmakers Panel this year.
 Recently, the School of Kinesiology at the University of Minnesota ran a story that detailed Muna's achievements.

 In the seven years we have hosted the Women Coaches Symposium (WCS) we have encountered many amazing women!
 We know of many exemplar women coaches at all levels of sport who are committed to "doing it right" and we want to honor them.
+We at the Tucker Center for Research on Girls & Women in Sport, at the University of Minnesota have developed an award and criteria that honors these women.
+This award is presented by Jostens.

 We know that some coaches and coaching practices are detrimental to the health of female athletes.
 Read this story titled, Toxic sport cultures are damaging female athletes’ health, but we can do better.